African-American Vernacular English: Origins

 Linguist John McWhorter maintains that the contribution of West African languages to AAVE is minimal.
-In an interview on National Public Radio's Talk of the Nation, McWhorter characterized AAVE as a "hybrid of regional dialects of Great Britain that slaves in America were exposed to because they often worked alongside the indentured servants who spoke those dialects..."
+McWhorter has characterized AAVE as a "hybrid of regional dialects of Great Britain that slaves in America were exposed to because they often worked alongside the indentured servants who spoke those dialects..."
 According to McWhorter, virtually all linguists who have carefully studied the origins of AAVE "agree that the West African connection is quite minor."

 However, a creole theory, less accepted among linguists, posits that AAVE arose from one or more creole languages used by African captives of the Atlantic slave trade, due to the captives speaking many different native languages and therefore needing a new way to communicate among themselves and with their captors.
-According to this theory, these captives first developed what are called pidgins: simplified mixtures of languages.
-Since pidgins form from close contact between speakers of different languages, the slave trade would have been exactly such a situation.
+According to this theory, these captives first developed pidgins or simplified mixtures of languages.
+Because pidgins form from close contact between speakers of different languages, the slave trade would have been exactly such a situation.
 Creolist John Dillard quotes, for example, slave ship captain William Smith describing the sheer diversity of mutually unintelligible languages just in The Gambia.
 By 1715, an African pidgin was reproduced in novels by Daniel Defoe, in particular, The Life of Colonel Jacque.
 In 1721, Cotton Mather conducted the first attempt at recording the speech of slaves in his interviews regarding the practice of smallpox inoculation.
 By the time of the American Revolution, varieties among slave creoles were not quite mutually intelligible.
 Dillard quotes a recollection of "slave language" toward the latter part of the 18th century: "Kay, massa, you just leave me, me sit here, great fish jump up into da canoe, here he be, massa, fine fish, massa; me den very grad; den me sit very still, until another great fish jump into de canoe; but me fall asleep, massa, and no wake 'til you come...."
 Not until the time of the American Civil War did the language of the slaves become familiar to a large number of educated Whites.
 The abolitionist papers before the war form a rich corpus of examples of plantation creole.
 In Army Life in a Black Regiment (1870), Thomas Wentworth Higginson detailed many features of his Black soldiers' language.
 Opponents of the creole theory suggest that such pidgins or creoles existed but simply died out without directly contributing to modern AAVE.

-Harvard professor Sunn m'Cheaux says the immediate future tense (for example "I'ma") originated in the Gullah language (an English creole), which uses "a-" instead of "-ing" for this type of verb inflection.